Him188/Notes-for-CAIE/README.md

 # Notes

-Topical notes for the Cambridge Assessment International Education.
+Topical notes for the Cambridge Assessment International Education, and Pearson Edexcel, AS and A2 levels.

 These model answers are from the CAIE marking scheme.